Online appointment requests allow your clients to view your availability and book online.

-- You will see a list of requests on the left-hand side of your Calendar with the option to accept or decline each request individually.
+- You'll see a list of requests on the top panel of your Calendar homepage with the option to accept or decline each request individually.

 - Select Accept or Decline.

-- A new window will appear where you can select documents to share (if accepting) and customize the email sent to the client.
+- If the appointment request is accepted, a new window will appear where you can select documents to share and customize the email sent to the client.